CommonAccord/Site-Org/Doc/01/Agt/Type/DataSharing/Form_T01_V01.md

 5.Ti=NON-DISCLOSURE OF SOURCE

-5.sec=MIT shall not identify Provider as the provider of the Confidential Data in any publication or public presentation of research in which Confidential Data is used (each a ìPublicationî) without obtaining Providerís prior written consent.
+5.sec=MIT shall not identify Provider as the provider of the Confidential Data in any publication or public presentation of research in which Confidential Data is used (each a ‚ÄúPublication‚Äù) without obtaining Provider‚Äôs prior written consent.

 6.Ti=REQUIRED DISCLOSURES